danjulio/MPPT-Solar-Charger/readme.md

 I have used the [Carlon E989N](https://www.homedepot.com/p/Carlon-8-in-x-4-in-PVC-Junction-Box-E989N-CAR/100404099) enclosure found at a Home Depot home improvement store to hold the battery, charger and single-board computer.
 It is a good size providing room for a 7- or 9-Ah battery as well as room for heat dissipation from both the charger and computer.
 Note that the charger can dissipate upwards of 5W when running at full capacity.

 Other possible enclosures include the following.
-I haven't yet tested them but are available through normal distribution channels like Mouser.

 * Hammond Manufacturing [RP1465/RP1465C](https://www.hammfg.com/electronics/small-case/plastic/rp)
 * Bud Industries [PIP-11774/PIP-11774-C](https://www.budind.com/view/NEMA+Boxes/NEMA+4X+-+PIP)